mathews5/visual-website-editor/readme.txt

 Automatic authorization for Tidio Elements editor is based on the SECURE_AUTH_KEY defined in the wp-config.php file of your WordPress site.

 = What if Tidio Elements server goes down? =

 Activation of our script is carried out through a standard <script> tag.
 When accessing the server is not possible the script is not downloaded and the site will work as it was before it was edited.
 It does not make the site inactive.

 == Screenshots ==
 1. Content Editing.
 2. Color Scheme Editing.
 3. Plugin Editing.

 == Changelog ==

+= 1.2 =
+* Added compatibility with other Tidio plugins
+* Added compatibility with SEO!

 = 1.1.2 =
 * Fix invalid site url error